Skip to content

 Create IAM Role

-Add an AWS IAM Role component to your Application frame.
+Add an AWS::IAM::Role Component to your Generic Application frame.

-Set the component name to application-role.
+Set the Component name to application-role.

 Set the RoleName to application-role.